roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      last commit -- which is the patch you marked as `edit`).

      At this point you modify the code as necessary, and build it and test it.
-Once satisfied, you run steps (16) and (17).
+Once satisfied, you run [step 16](#contrib-16) and [step 17](#contrib-17).
 After those steps, your working tree will be clean relative to the staging index, and the index will have all the necessary changes staged relative to the last commit (which you marked as `edit` in the rebase action list).

      Now, if you ran